Ravio1i/notion-gcal-sync/README.md

 The `token.json` will store the user's access and refresh tokens as json and is created automatically when the authorization flow completes for the first time.

-**NOTE:** Keep the order of the config.yml and dont remove the entries!
+**NOTE:** Keep the order of the config.yml and don't remove the entries!

 ## Usage

-NOTE: this will update your sources in gcal.
-If you want your old links dont run this script dude!
+BE AWARE OF THE FOLLOWING:
+* This sync will update your source links in gcal.
+Links to mails etc. will get overwritten with a link to the notion page.
+  The original links will be put on top of the description

-NOTE: This will also update all your invites from other calendars not specified to your default one
+* This sync will update all your invites from other calendars not specified to your default calendar.
+There is a button on gcal to restore back
+* Goals defined from calendar apps are skipped.
+* Recurrent original events are skipped.
+Recurrent occurrences of events are created one by one in notion.
+  Changing in notion will change only an occurrence in GCal.